 We have a rule that it’s better to create one good piece of content and promote that heavily rather than creating lots of content too regularly, which cuts down the amount of time you can spend promoting it.

-We suggest to write once a month.
+We suggest writing once a month.

-Just make sure if you are doing less content and spending more on promotion that you have spent a lot of time crafting the blog post.
+Just make sure if you are doing less content and spending more on a promotion that you have spent a lot of time crafting the blog post.